Ash-Impactco/Climate-Events-2025/README.md

 Know an important event that should be listed here?

-This project was created using:
+🛠️ Built With:

-1.Google Sheets for live data entry & management
+🟢 Google Sheets (live data entry + updates)

-2.ArcGIS Online for spatial visualization
+🗺️ ArcGIS Online (for the spatial magic)

-3.Notion to host and share everything interactively
+📓 Notion (to bring it all together)

-4.Tools :Bricks, Maphub, Python & Chatgpt
+🔧 Tools: Bricks, Maphub, Python & ChatGPT

-Also shout out to Akhila Kosaraju for coming up with the idea initialy for US market /embed[[https://www.linkedin.com/in/akhilakosaraju](https://www.linkedin.com/in/akhilakosaraju)
+Big shoutout to Akhila Kosaraju for sparking the original idea[[https://www.linkedin.com/in/akhilakosaraju](https://www.linkedin.com/in/akhilakosaraju)
+Suggest or Submit an Event
+Know an important event that should be listed here?

 Connect with me on LinkedIn will be adding more events across europe and add other events in other regions [https://www.linkedin.com/in/aswin-sivaprakash](https://www.linkedin.com/in/aswin-sivaprakash)

+💚 Let’s make 2025 the year we show up, connect, and shape the future.
+#ClimateAction #GreenEvents #SustainableEurope